 Unfortunately, they can infest your pantries too.
 You should be very vigilant in keeping your snacks and cereals in air-tight containers.
 Otherwise, carpet beetles are going to have a blast in your food.
 Sounds upsetting, right?

 Adult carpet beetles feed on pollen and nectar.
 They aren’t interested in feeding on your beautiful wool rug or expensive carpet.
 However, the larvae are the real deal.

-They can digest Keratin, the animal-protein found in natural fabrics.
-Since your carpets also have food remnants, they can be infested too.
+They can digest Keratin, the animal protein found in natural fabrics.
+Since your carpets also have food remnants, they can be infected too.

 The first and foremost measure of prevention against carpet beetles is regular cleaning.
 Let them know your carpets aren’t available for their feed or housing.